Normalized solutions to at least mass critical problems: singular polyharmonic equations and related curl-curl problems: Functional setting

 Consequently, we have that $\lim_{k\to+\infty} B_{n,\eps_k} = 0$ for every $n \ge 1$.
 Moreover, from the dominated convergence theorem,

 and so, from the properties of $\psi_n$ and again the dominated convergence theorem,

 \end{proof}

 \begin{Rem} Unless $N=K$, and even when $m=1$, we cannot argue in the proof above as in \cite[Proposition 2.2]{Smets}, i.e., with a sequence cut-off functions $(\phi_n)$ identically zero on the sets $\mathbb{B}^K(\frac1n) \times \R^{N-K}$.
 The reason is that we need the condition $|x||\nabla \phi_n(x)| \lesssim 1$, but due to the increasing slope in neighbourhoods of the aforementioned sets, we can only get $|x \cdot \nabla \phi_n(x)| \lesssim 1$ unless every $\phi_n$ is radially symmetric, which we need to rule out if $N>K$.
-Additionally, if $m\ge2$, the condition equivalent to $|x||\nabla \phi_n(x)| \lesssim 1$ involves higher derivatives of $\phi_n$ and so cannot be satisfied for small $x$, even when $N=K$.\\ Finally, having to integrate over the sets $C_\eps$ rather than the whole $\rn$, we need to express the foregoing identities for $\Delta^mu (\nabla u \cdot x)$ pointwise and not after integration over $\rn$; in particular, we need the terms we take the divergence of.
-To the best of our knowledge, these pointwise identities were proved only recently \cite{MedSie} when $m=2$ and $\mu=0$, and are completely new when $m\ge3$. \end{Rem} Now observe that from Proposition \ref{poh:local} we know that every solution $u\in X_{\cG(K)}^m$ to \eqref{eq} satisfies the following Poho\v{z}aev identity
+Additionally, if $m\ge2$, the condition equivalent to $|x||\nabla \phi_n(x)| \lesssim 1$ involves higher derivatives of $\phi_n$ and so cannot be satisfied for small $x$, even when $N=K$.
+Similarly, in the cylindrical setting, we cannot argue as in the proof of \cite[Proposition 2.3]{LLT}.\\ Finally, having to integrate over the sets $C_\eps$ rather than the whole $\rn$, we need to express the foregoing identities for $\Delta^mu (\nabla u \cdot x)$ pointwise and not after integration over $\rn$; in particular, we need the terms